rramaswamy2/csv-file-upload-spring-boot/README.md

 # Spring Boot Upload CSV Files and update and delete records with MySQL database example

-this is a spring boot app to demo CSV file upload and persist data to mySQL database. this app can also update attributes in the CSV record using HTTP PATCH or PUT operation.
+this is a spring boot app to demo CSV file upload and persist data to mySQL database. this app can also update attributes in the CSV record persisted to mySQL DB table using HTTP PATCH or PUT operation.

 users will be able to access and retrieve the uploaded file data from mySQL DB using HTTP GET operation.
 HTTP GET will have a find all and find by ID operation.

+the CSV file header will have the below file format
+header: PRIMARY_KEY,NAME,DESCRIPTION,UPDATED_TIMESTAMP , we will have a ID field as the PRIMARY_KEY which will be non-blank and unique to identify a record.

 we also expose a HTTP DELETE by ID operation to remove old, outdated, obsolete, erroneous or invalid records for reconciliation purpose.

-a CSV parser utility is used from apache commons library to parse CSV file to get the CSV records and populate into a domain model object, and also a CSV printer utility is used to write model records to a byte array output stream and get the input stream to read this file.
+a CSV parser utility is used from apache commons library to parse CSV file to get the CSV records and populate into a domain model object, and also a CSV printer utility is used to write model records to a byte array output stream and get the input stream to import this data to a CSV file.

 if there is any issue with parsing the CSV file or file type is not CSV, then an error/exception message stating that the file type should be CSV will be displayed. also validation in the form of @NotNull and @NotEmpty annotation the the domain model entity are added along with @Valid annotation before the @RequestBody which can help to validate the input if we are posting a JSON input payload.